cometbft/cometbft/docs/qa/v034/CometBFT.md

 ### Experiments

-On each of the three networks, the test consists of 4 experiments, with the goal ensuring the data obtained is consistent across experiments.
+On each of the three networks, the test consists of 4 experiments, with the goal of ensuring the data obtained is consistent across experiments.

 On each of the networks, we pick only one representative run to present and discuss the